Table of Contents

 These are pretty simple to make: diced onions and halloumi, shredded mozzarella, and spices rolled up in puff pastry.
 Then, slice and bake the rolls.
 Serve with a big salad.

-I used the Za’atar seasoning for this instead of the generic Italian blend I usually did, and it was definitely better than usual!
+I used Za’atar seasoning for this instead of my usual generic Italian blend, and it was definitely better than usual!

 Usability

-The usability of the products is where I came across the only cons of my spices.
+The usability of the products is where I came across the only con of my spices.

 The holes in the top of the powdered spices are too large, making it difficult to sprinkle the garlic and onion powders across the bread evenly.
 This is why you see the blackened spot on that taste-test bread above.